KonstantinosBarmpas/Android-Developer-ND-Tasty-Chef/README.md

 ## How to run

-This repo contains mainly Android Projects which can be run after installing `Android Studio`.
+This repo contains mainly Android Projects which can be run after installing `Android Studio`

 ---